-Note 3: For large Enterprise configuration, it is required to execute the below Enterprise configuration command on MiCollab server.
-This will restart the MiCollab Server.
+NOTE 3: On MiCollab 9.2 and older systems, for a large Enterprise configuration, it is required to execute the below Enterprise configuration command on MiCollab Server.
+This command restarts the MiCollab Client Service automatically.

 signal-event ucserver-enable-enterprise-configuration